Fuse[FORCE] is a class for kids, teens and adults living with autism and other developmental challenges.

 10 Fuse[FORCE] classes

 Ten classes, to be redeemed

 within 6 months of purchase.

 Benefits of Exercise on People with Living with Autism and Related Developmental Challenges

 Exercise and physical activity are important for people with and without Autism.
-Childhood obesity is a problem today and an even greater problem for children and young adults with Autism.
+Obesity is a problem today and an even greater problem for children and adults with Autism.
 More than half of all children with Autism are either overweight or at risk (Autism Speaks).
 Being overweight can put children at increased risk for numerous health problems.
 Health concerns include diabetes, cardiovascular disease, bone and joint problems, depression and anxiety.
 Research shows that sports, exercise and other physical activities can be useful to help with weight management.

 Regular physical activity can also lead to improved quality of life for people with Autism.
 Increased aerobic exercise can decrease the frequency of behaviors like body rocking, spinning, head nodding, hand flapping, object tapping, aggression and more (Autism Speaks).